Mortgage Fees Explained

 Is it worth paying a higher mortgage arrangement fee to get a better rate?

-It depends.
-In some cases it’s worth paying a high mortgage arrangement fee to get the best mortgage rate while in other cases you may find you’ll pay less overall if you choose a slightly higher interest rate and a lower mortgage arrangement fee.
-So check the costs carefully.
-But you don’t need to do this yourself, a fee-free mortgage broker will crunch the numbers for you and explain which is the best deal for you
+Whether or not it’s worth paying a higher mortgage arrangement fee to get a better rate depends on your circumstances.
+In some cases it may be, while in other cases you may pay less overall if you choose a deal with a slightly higher interest rate and a lower or no mortgage arrangement fee.

 High mortgage arrangement fee vs higher mortgage rate example